Cezary-Janicki/Outella/README.md

 # Outella

 Outella is a online product catalog for a clothes store.
-This is my main project through which I learn react, javascript and basic webdesing principles.
+This was my first big project through which I had learnt next.js , javascript and basic webdesing principles.
 The site can be accessed at https://outella.vercel.app/

 ## Features I'm curently working on